Spaqin/spaq-in/src/posts/fotn-topcor-s.md

 In the mid-corner, situation isn't as good; midzone dip must be showing.
 For coping, I will say it's a pleasant blur that will hide small skin blemishes, and in real life, especially on film, it doesn't matter that much.
 For real though, stopping it down to 2.8 improves the situation dramatically, and at 4 we get good sharpness.

 As for reflections, we do have a multicoated lens, but it's multicoating from the 50s.
 Expectations are low, but in reality it's not too bad; surprisingly, with the sun at the edge of the image there is a slight loss of contrast.
 You will get ghosting though if you have the sun directly in the picture.

+There's a slight issue with focus shift.
+Stepping down to f4 moves the focus slightly behind the subject; it's not too far to completely lose focus so it won't matter that much in real life, but it's something to keep in mind when using the lens with a rangefinder.

 # What's the verdict?